kristoferlund/ic-use-actor/README.md

   // Authentication flag (separate from initialization)
   isAuthenticated: boolean; // whether an identity has been attached

-  // Any error that occurred during initialization or authentication error?: Error;
+  // Any error that occurred during initialization.
+Authentication and interceptor errors do not populate this field. error?: Error;

   // Helpers